ZainGulbaz/NestJSNotes/Notes/Notes.md

 [1]-Establish the Connection
 Import "Typeorm" from @nestjs/common, add it to providers of main project and write credentials in the object

+[2]- Create the Entity

+- Create Entity with Entity, Column and Primary Generated Key.
+- Connect the entity with its parent module.
+Add in imports array with TypeormModule.forFeature([ Repository ])
+- Connect the entity with its root module in entities array.

+## Synchronization Flag in TYPEORM

+The synchronization flag allows the NEST to run migrations as we change our Repository

+## Difference between Create and Save in Typeorm ?

+repo.create() -> creates the instance of the repo and does the class validations (sync), Hooks are not executed

+repo.save() -> saves the instance of the repo in the database (async)

+## Hooks in TypeORM

+Hooks are executed in typeorm only if we create and insatance and use .save() or .remove() methods

+1- AfterInsert
+2- AfterUpdate
+3- AfterDelete

+## Difference between findOne and find

+i- Find One returns a single object or null

+ii- Find returns an array of objects or an empty array

+## Excluders in TypeORM

+We can use @Exclude from class-transformer to exclude a particular column in TypeORM

+We also need to UseInterceptor and ClassSerializerInterceptor decorators above the request type in the controller